steve-ttt/ipinfo/readme.md

 1. Make sure you have Boost installed on your system.
    1. Debian based systems can install with: sudo apt-get install libboost-all-dev
    2. Red Hat / Fedora systems: dnf install boost.x86_64
-2. Copy the "include/rapidjson" into this project directory
+2. Copy the "include/rapidjson" directory from the RapidJson git into this project directory (rename it "rapidjson").
 3. Compile the code using the provided Makefile:
    ```bash
    make